filipdutescu/renamer.nvim/README.md

     border_chars = { '─', '│', '─', '│', '╭', '╮', '╯', '╰' },
     -- Whether or not to highlight the current word references through LSP show_refs = true,
+    -- Whether or not to add resulting changes to the quickfix list with_qf_list = true,
     -- The keymaps available while in the `renamer` buffer.
 The example below -- overrides the default values, but you can add others as well. mappings = {